 Get a guaranteed income

-An annuity pays you a guaranteed income for a defined period of
+An annuity pays you a guaranteed income for a set period of

 time.
-You can choose how long you want the payments to last, for
+You can choose whether you want the payments to last a

-example, a lifetime or a fixed number of years.
-This option gives
+lifetime or a fixed number of years.
+Unlike other retirement phase

 How annuities work

-lifetime or fixed-term pensions) from a super fund or life
+pension) from a super fund or life insurance company with a lump

-insurance company using your super or other savings.
+sum from your super or other savings.
+If you're using super money

 The income you will receive is fixed when you purchase the

-annuity.
-Your income can be indexed to increase each year, either
+annuity, however it can be indexed each year, either by a fixed

 How long do income payments last?

-continue to be paid to a beneficiary, such as
+stream payments will continue to be paid to your nominated beneficiary, such as your spouse or

 Alternatively, you can choose the guaranteed period option.
 If